Blenniella bilitonensis

-Species Description
+Species description

-Adult biliton blenniella are small fish that grow to a maximum length of 16.0cm, although most individuals are under 9cm.
+Adult biliton blenniella are small fish that grow to a maximum length of 16 cm, although most individuals are under 9 cm.
 Their coloration varies across its range, but most specimens are mottled shades of tan and olive-brown, often with darker brown barring down the sides.
 Combtooth blennies as a family are known for living in and around rocky tidepools, often spending periods of time completely out of the water and jumping around on rocks.
 Identification to species in this group is challenging and requires close inspection of a variety of physical and anatomical characteristics.

 Biliton blenniella has many rays and spines running down the length of its dorsal side, ranging between 12 and 14 spines on the dorsal fin, and 19-22 soft rays on the dorsal fin.
 The anal fin is similar, with two spines and 18-22 soft rays.
-Biliton blenniella typically have 14 rays per pectoral fin, with a range of 13-15.
+Biliton blenniella typically have 14 rays per pectoral fin, with a range of 13–15.
 The caudal fin has 10-14 procurrent rays and 11-13 segmented rays.
 Like many of the combtooth blennies, biliton blenniella have cirri, which are short, fleshy tabs extending off the head.
 The species has two to six nasal cirri but no cirri on the nape.
 It has a continuous lateral line, and a small occipital crest that is larger in males than females.

 Males and female biliton blenniella can be differentiated by the shape pattern of olive brown barring the sides.
 Males have broad vertical bars with paler gaps between the bars, while females have bars in the shape of the letter “H,” including four to five bars on the caudal fin.
 While a great variety of color variation has been observed across the range of the biliton blenniella, shades of tan and brown are the most common.

 Biliton blenniella can be differentiated from similar congeners (related species in the same genus) by the presence and absence of distinctive markings across the body.
 Spotting is rarely present on the pectoral fin of biliton blenniella but is present in a similar species Blenniella leopardus, also called the leopard blenniella.
 The species varies from zero to four thin stripes along the body, which are restricted to the anterior half of the fish, and do not extend beyond the base of the sixth segmented ray on the dorsal fin.
 Biliton blenniella typically have between six and seven faint bands down the sides, running posteriorly from the base of the first dorsal fin ray, and usually no band is present on the caudal peduncle, unlike some of its relatives.
 A small dark spot is present on all individuals just posterior to the orbit, usually in the mid-level of the body.
 Like many species of combtooth blenny, biliton blenniella have nuchal cirri, which are small appendages that attach to the head.
 These can be present or absent in the biliton blenniella.